Limulo/videotavolo/docs/DEV-NOTES.md

 ---

+## 2017-10-25

+Using _soundFace_ w/ _reacTIVision 1.5.1_ and a bunch of chuck scripts: everything seems to work fine!
+The oF app is working continuously for 2h w/o any problem (60 FPS fixed).
+* reacTIVision ig working at a constatn 30 FPS framerate;
+* timing is going on in perfect sync;
+* OSC messages are sent and received correctly;
+* there are a total of 4 threads running the most computationally-heavy of which is occupying the 13% CPU time maximum;

 ## 2017-10-11
 * some modification to the code: trying to create somethinf to have a meter for the Metro fiducial;
 * test display moved inside surface manager